 Whereas cash flow statements show the actual movement of money into and out of your business; it tells you where your money is coming from and going over time.
 Your income statement, otherwise known as “the profit & loss statement” shows how efficient you are with managing your costs in relation to revenue for the invested period; investors need to know that your company is profitable in order to grow their equity stake in your venture.

-Having reliable projections when seeking fundraising will certainly help recruit right-fitted partners; once investors are familiarized with the opportunity they can make an effective decision if they agree with it or not.
+Having reliable projections when seeking fundraising will certainly help recruit the right partners; once investors are familiar with the opportunity, they can make an effective decision if they agree with it or not.